 If you need medical advice, you ring your doc.
 Digging a new ’do?
 Swing by the salon.
-But if your closet feels cramped, your fridge smells funky, and your tiles look terrifying … Who you gonna call?
+But if your closet feels cramped, your fridge smells funky, and your tiles look terrifying … Who are you gonna call?
 Grout busters?

 Turns out, just like fixing back pain and botched bangs, effective deep cleaning is a lesson best gleaned from the pros.
-That’s why we’ve reached out to the best in the biz for the ultimate spring cleaning tips, tricks, and straight up hacks for every room in your home.
+That’s why we’ve reached out to the best in the biz for the ultimate spring cleaning tips, tricks, and straight-up hacks for every room in your home.
 So you can literally clean like it’s your job.

-Click any of the below links to jump to a specific section:
+Click any of the links below to jump to a specific section:

-Living Room
+Living Room Spring Cleaning Tips

-Laundry Room
+Laundry Room Spring Cleaning Tips

-Home Office
+Home Office Spring Cleaning Tips

 1. Disinfect your sponge in the microwave (we’re not kidding).